awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 **Warning**
 A single\-instance environment isn't production ready\.
 If the instance becomes unstable during deployment, or Elastic Beanstalk terminates and restarts the instance during a configuration update, your application can be unavailable for a period of time\.
 Use single\-instance environments for development, testing, or staging\.
 Use load\-balanced environments for production\.

-For more information about environment capacity settings, see [Auto Scaling group for your Elastic Beanstalk environment](using-features.managing.as.md)\.
+For more information about environment capacity settings, see [Auto Scaling group for your Elastic Beanstalk environment](using-features.managing.as.md) and [The Amazon EC2 instances for your Elastic Beanstalk environment](using-features.managing.ec2.md)\.

 ![\[Modify capacity configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-capacity.png)